 - Financial resources of the child

 - Financial resources of the custodial parent

 - Child’s standard of living if the parents did not dissolve their marriage

 - Physical, emotional, and educational needs of the child

 - Financial resources of the noncustodial parent

 While some courts may be willing to calculate or extrapolate, a monthly support payment beyond the upper limits of the C.R.S.
 14-10-115 guidelines, others may not.
 Each case is different from the other and your unique circumstances may have a bearing on the outcome in yours.
 Whether your case is simple or complex, we’re ready to help you through it.
-The only goal of the Denver divorce lawyers in our law firm is to reach the best outcome for you, the client.
+The only goal of the Denver divorce legal team in our law firm is to reach the best outcome for you, the client.
 Plog & Stein, P.C. has been helping clients since 1999, and we are familiar with all facets of the child support process.
 With clients throughout the Denver metropolitan area and the State of Colorado, we are familiar with the courts we work in and the procedures required to resolve your case.
 Each of our attorneys is equipped with the legal knowledge, skills, and experience needed to help you through this difficult time.
 Let us focus on the legal aspects of your family law case.
 Knowing you are well represented allows you to focus on the other things that matter in your life.

 All Aspects of Child Support Litigation